pssst/pssst/doc/api/api.md

 Please be warned:

 > Do not rely on these endpoints.
-As they will not be backuped nor will they
+As we do not backup these nor will they
 > be available all the time.
-These are meant only for API testing purposes.
+These are meant only for testing purposes.

 Cryptography
 ------------